okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 ## Add Authentication with Okta

 Add authentication with Okta is a nifty feature you can add to this application.
-Knowing who the person is can come in handy if you want to add auditing, or personalize your application (with a ratings feature for example).
+Knowing who the person is can come in handy if you want to add auditing, or personalize your application (with a rating feature for example).

 ### Okta's Spring Boot Starter